sarvkk/makemore/README.md

-**Intro to language modeling: building makemore** Implemented a bigram character-level language model, which will further complexify

-**Part 2: Multi Layer Perceptron**
+Makemore: Language Modeling

+Introduction

+Makemore is a project focused on building character-level language models.
+This project starts with a simple bigram model and progressively enhances its complexity using neural network architectures.

+Implementations

+1. Bigram Character-Level Language Model

+Implemented a bigram-based language model that learns character transition probabilities.

+This serves as the foundational model to be further improved with neural networks.

+2. Multi-Layer Perceptron (MLP) Character-Level Language Model

-Implemented a multilayer perceptron (MLP) character-level language model with reference to "A Neural Probabilistic Language Model" By Yoshua Bengio et al.
+Implemented an MLP-based character-level language model.

+Referenced "A Neural Probabilistic Language Model" by Yoshua Bengio et al.

+Uses learned embeddings and a feedforward network to improve character prediction compared to the bigram model.